cpcarl578/THM-Advent-of-Cyber-2025/Day 4/Advent of Cyber Day 4 AI in Security- Old sAInt nick basic.md

 17. Go to target IP address and log in using alice or "1=1 -- -"
 18. confirm we can login and access the [FLAG:THM{SQLI_EXPLOIT]
 19. Stage three of using Van SolveIT-Blue team
-20. Ask AI to analyse logs and it has detected a breach in the system and outputs an analysis of the code  SEEE SCREENSHOTS
+20. Ask AI to analyse logs and it has detected a breach in the system and outputs an analysis of the code
-21. AI tells us that a malicous code was executed more screenshots
+21. AI tells us that a malicous code was executed.
-22. AI BREAKS DOWN with helpful insights
+22. AI explains the malicious code with helpful insights.
-23. stage 4 of using Van SolveIT Software
+23. Stage 4 of using Van SolveIT Software
-24. The Software assistant analyses sources code from the exploit with helpful insights and things that we need to change or make better screen shot
+24. The Software assistant analyses sources code from the exploit with helpful insights and things that we need to change or make better.
-25. complete the showcase of Van SolveIT and presented with the Flag THM{AI_MANIA}
+25. Complete the showcase of Van SolveIT and presented with the Flag THM{AI_MANIA}